White label vs. private label: Is a white-label business model right for you in 2023?By Brock Andony

-Recently, there has been some confusion in differentiating the terms “white-label” and “private label”.
-What is white-label vs private label?
-Are they same?
-Or, is there any difference at all?
+Recently, there has been some confusion in differentiating the terms “white label” and “private label”.
+What is white label vs private label?
+Are they the same?
+Is there any major difference between them at all?

-In this article we are going to explore the history of white-label vs private label business models, some examples, and key differences between the two models.
+In this article, we’re going to explore the history of white-label vs private label business models, some examples, and key differences between the two models.
 Then we will analyze how both white-label vs private label business models present opportunities for you to create or grow revenue.

 Table of Contents